StuPro-TOSCAna/TOSCAna/docs/dev/model/servicegraph.md

 After construction, the graph structure is reorganized to ease accessing the stored information from an orchestrator point of view.

-Following steps are executed when creating a new ServiceGraph:
+Following steps are executed when creating a new `ServiceGraph`:

 1. **Parse template** into a graph-like structure (using [JGraphT](http://jgrapht.org/) and [SnakeYAML](https://bitbucket.org/asomov/snakeyaml)).
+Read about why we [dont' use the winery parser](../adr/0017-implement-own-tosca-parser.md).
-2. **Wait for user input**, then proceed with step 3.
+3. **Wait for user input**, then proceed with step 3.
-3. **Normalize graph**.
+4. **Normalize graph**.
    Every TOSCA short notation is converted to its corresponding normal (i.e., extended) representation.
-4. **Resolve symbolic links**.
+5. **Resolve symbolic links**.
 In case the original template contains symbolic links pointing to other TOSCA elements, they get resolved by adding appropriate edges to the graph.

 ### Building blocks
 >*Note: In this context, the term **node** does refer to the field of graph theory, not to TOSCA nodes.
 E.g., here, a node can even be a TOSCA property.*